luoshuaiqing/JoinMe/README.md

 <br/>
-This project is better supported in **Google Chrome** Please checkout www.joinme.us for more details.
+Please checkout www.joinme.us for more details.
+(This project is better supported in Google Chrome)

 <br/> <br/><br/>
 Author: **Shuaiqing Luo**